Frameworkium/frameworkium.github.io/_pages/Command-Line-Options.md

 section: 2 - Basics
 order: 1
 ---
-Tests can be executed by running `mvn clean verify` followed by any properties, in the form `-DpropertyName=value`, you wish to specify.
+Tests can be executed by running `mvn clean verify`.
+This can be followed by any properties, in the form `-DpropertyName=value`, you wish to specify.

 **See also** the "Using Config yaml files..." entry for using config files to provide a subset of these params instead